Humanoid Animation (H-Anim)

-The basis for X3D H-Anim is specified in ISO/IEC 19774 Version 2.0 (see "Specifications" menu) which provides complete normative and informative detail to specify an abstract human form.
-The initial specification in 1999 defined the skeleton arrangement of joints, segments, and sites exhibiting four levels of articulation along with the normative initial or default skeleton pose.
+The basis for X3D HAnim is specified in ISO/IEC 19774 (see All HAnim standards) which provides complete normative and informative detail to specify an abstract human form.
+The initial specification defined the skeleton arrangement of joints, segments, and sites exhibiting four levels of articulation along with the normative initial or default skeleton pose.
 For reference this document also includes informative dimensional and feature data of a 'standard' human character provided by NIST as consolidated from several international sources.
-Version 2.0 published in 2005 added interfaces for seamless deformable skin controlled by weighting of associated joint rotations.
+Version 1.0 published in 2006 added interfaces for seamless deformable skin controlled by weighting of associated joint rotations.

 The main emphasis is to produce a basic model in sufficient detail to allow 'standard' animations based on realistic rotations and translations of the joints to be shared between 'standard' human models.
 The 'standard' human models have a certain joint hierarchy represented at various levels of articulation, reasonably similar dimensions, and a certain known initial or default skeleton pose.
 Typically, knowledge of this normative skeleton pose is key to the sharing and fine-tuning of typical animation routines.

 Next, an ISO/IEC X3D Abstract, Encodings, and SAI family of standards provide an environment for the HAnimHumanoid model to display functionality.
-Our ISO-IEC-19775 X3D Component 26 Humanoid Animation (H-Anim) (see Specifications X3D 19775-1) describes H-Anim interfaces in terms of the X3D scenegraph along with the SAI script and/or timer-interpolator and displacer animation environment.
-For X3D, the H-Anim joint hierarchy provides that, for example, a rotation applied to the right shoulder joint results in appropriate displacement of child joints, segments, and sites of the right elbow, wrist, and hand, along with the associated skin.
+Our ISO/IEC 19775-1 X3D Component 26 Humanoid Animation (H-Anim) describes HAnim interfaces in terms of the X3D scenegraph along with the SAI script and/or timer-interpolator and displacer animation environment.
+For X3D, the HAnim joint hierarchy provides that, for example, a rotation applied to the right shoulder joint results in appropriate displacement of child joints, segments, and sites of the right elbow, wrist, and hand, along with the associated skin.

 The current X3D H-Anim standard is implemented natively by several Web3D X3D and VRML browsers or by X3D/VRML prototype in others, in open-source JAVA and JOGL, by Collada generators and consumers, and by import/export in most 3D modeling and animation tools and systems.

-If you are a Web3D Member interested in improving and evolving our current World Standard Human model, especially for the purpose of enabling shared and the sharing of behaviors, please join the H-Anim list and introduce yourself.
+If you are a Web3D Member interested in improving and evolving our current World Standard Human model, especially for the purpose of promoting the sharing of both H-Anim models and their animations, please join the H-Anim list and introduce yourself.
 Our current model can be improved by added normative detail, informative kinematic data, and example animations.